gvwilson/thirdbit/src/fiction/makers-return/index.md

 and our weapons are still inoperative."

 *We have weapons?*
-Violet had just a moment to wonder before the tentacles froze, then began slithering back down the hull into the swamp.
+Violet had time to wonder before the tentacles froze, then slithered back down the hull.
-The scraping sound grated through the bridge speakers for a few moments.
+The scraping sound grated through the bridge speakers, followed by a series of *gloops* as the tentacles disappeared back into the swamp.

 Captain Leung wasted no time.
 His hands danced across the controls.
 The ark began rumbling,
 but the sounded stuttered almost immediately.
-"We don't have enough fuel, captain," Doctor Szego said.
+"We don't have enough fuel, captain," Doctor Szego reminded him.

 "Worth a try," he muttered.
 "All right,